ananthb/devhuman.net/content/posts/bifrost.md

 ## You (probably) don't want this

-We built Bifrost to fit in a niche and solve a specific problem.
+We built Bifrost at [Qube Wire](https://qubewire.com) to fit into a niche and solve a specific problem.
-Here are some reasons for you to not use it:
+Here are some reasons you might not want to use it.

-* It works for us folks over at [Qube Wire](https://qubewire.com).
-It might not for you.
 * The [OAuth 2.0 Device Authorization Grant](https://oauth.net/2/device-flow/)
 (OAuth Device Flow) might be more suited to authorise devices and assign them to users.